argoproj-labs/hera/docs/examples/container.md

 # Container

-This example showcases how to run a container, rather than a Python, function, as the payload of a task in Hera.
+This example showcases how to run a container, rather than a Python, function, as the payload of a task in Hera

 ```python
 from hera import Task, Workflow